QuanLe161199/NFT-Launchpad-Smartcontract/README.md

 2. Get testnet ETH

--   You can get testnet eth by mining here [Goerli PoW Faucet](https://goerli-faucet.pk910.de/), or receive from faucets: [Chainlink Faucets](https://faucets.chain.link/), [Goerli Faucet](https://goerlifaucet.com/)
+-   You can get testnet eth by mining here [Faucet Link](https://faucetlink.to/goerli)

 3. Deploy & Verify